 • Migraines affect three times as many women as men.

-• 900,000 people in Germany are affected every day.
-100,000 people are unable to work and bedridden every day because of migraines.
+• Every day, 900,000 people in Germany are affected.
+100,000 people are unable to work and bedridden each day due to migraines.

 • On average, 8.3 million Germans take a headache tablet every day through self-medication.

-• On average, 58,853 individual doses of triptan, which are special migraine medications for treating migraines, are taken every day in Germany
+• An average of 58,853 single doses of triptans, which are special migraine medications for treating attacks, are taken every day in Germany

-• More than half of those affected experience severe impairment as a result of the attacks.
+• More than half of those affected experience severe impairment as a result of the seizures.

-• Migraines often begin during puberty.
-It is most disabling between the ages of 35 and 45.
-But many young children are also affected.
-In recent years there has been a strong increase, particularly among children.
+• Migraines often begin in puberty.
+They are most debilitating between the ages of 35 and 45.
+However, many young children are also affected.
+In recent years, there has been a significant increase, particularly among children.

-• Migraine is the seventh most debilitating disease worldwide and the leading cause of disability among all neurological diseases.
+• Migraine ranks seventh worldwide among the most debilitating diseases and is the leading cause of disability among all neurological diseases.

 • It is estimated that the German population loses 32 million working days due to migraines.

-• Severe migraine attacks are classified by the World Health Organization as one of the most disabling diseases, comparable to dementia, paraplegia, which affects all four limbs, including both legs and arms, and active psychosis.
+• Severe migraine attacks are classified by the World Health Organization as among the most disabling diseases, comparable to dementia, paraplegia affecting all four limbs (legs and arms), and active psychosis.

-• Migraines and chronic headaches are the second most common reason for short-term incapacity to work.
+• Migraines and chronic headaches are the second most common reason for short-term incapacity for work.

-• Incapacity to work due to migraines alone costs 3.1 billion euros per year in Germany, calculated based on 32 million days lost.
+• In Germany, sick leave due to migraine alone costs 3.1 billion euros per year, calculated on the basis of 32 million lost days.

-• The risk of depression, anxiety disorders and suicide is 3 to 7 times higher in those affected than in healthy people.
+• The risk of depression, anxiety disorders and suicide is 3 to 7 times higher in affected individuals than in healthy individuals.

-• The risk of circulatory diseases, heart attack and stroke is 1.5 to 2 times higher than in healthy individuals.
-This is particularly true for young women under 45 years of age.
+• The risk of cardiovascular disease, heart attack, and stroke is 1.5 to 2 times higher than in healthy individuals.
+This is especially true for young women under 45.

-• It is scientifically proven that migraines have a genetic basis.
-44 gene variants in 38 risk genes for migraine are now known.
+• It is scientifically established that migraines have a genetic basis.
+Currently, 44 gene variants on 38 risk genes for migraines are known.

-• One of the most common health problems treated with scientifically unsupported unconventional therapies is headache.
+• One of the most common health problems treated with scientifically unproven, unconventional therapies is headache.

-• Worldwide, on average only about two to four hours of information about headache diagnosis and treatment are offered during the six-year medical course.
+• Worldwide, on average, only about two to four hours are dedicated to information on headache diagnosis and treatment during the six-year medical degree program.

 • Despite the proven effectiveness of using specialist nurses for headache treatment, there is no specialized training in Germany.

-• Migraine and other headaches were first classified internationally in 1988 by the International Headache Society (IHS) and operationalized diagnostic criteria were described.
-The International Classification of Headache Disorders, 3rd Edition (ICHD-3) beta was published in 2013.
-It is recognized by the World Health Organization.
+• Migraine and other headaches were first classified internationally in 1988 by the International Headache Society (IHS), which also described operationalized diagnostic criteria.
+The International Classification of Headache Disorders, 3rd Edition (ICHD-3) beta, was published in 2013 and is recognized by the World Health Organization.
 Researchers and clinicians worldwide refer to these internationally valid diagnostic criteria.
-Today there are 367 main diagnoses of headaches.
-No other neurological disease has a comparable, differentiated diagnosis and classification system.
+Currently, 367 principal diagnoses of headaches are distinguished.
+No other neurological disorder has a comparable, differentiated diagnostic and classification system.

-Today it is known that migraine patients have numerous special genetic characteristics.
-There are now 38 gene loci with 44 gene variants known that increase the risk of migraines.
-On the one hand, these gene variants control stimulus transmission, stimulus sensitivity and stimulus processing.
-On the other hand, these gene variants also control the regulation of the energy supply to nerve cells and the regulation of the artery walls.
-Arterial walls should not be thought of as a kind of lifeless tube.
-Rather, the coverings of the blood vessels are the largest endocrine organ in our body.
-Numerous messenger substances are produced here that regulate blood circulation and inflammatory reactions.
-Many substances are also activated there that are relevant for important control processes in our body.
-A disruption in the energy supply, for example due to oxidative stress, can bring this regulation into imbalance and cause malfunctions.
-Hereditary factors as well as environmental, behavioral and social factors play a significant role in the development of migraine attacks.
+Today, it is known that migraine patients exhibit numerous genetic peculiarities.
+Currently, 38 gene loci with 44 gene variants are known to increase the risk of developing migraines.
+These gene variants control, on the one hand, nerve impulse transmission, sensitivity, and processing.
+On the other hand, they also regulate the energy supply to nerve cells and the regulation of arterial walls.
+Arterial walls should not be imagined as lifeless tubes.
+Rather, the lining of blood vessels is the largest endocrine organ in our body.
+Numerous messenger substances are produced here that regulate blood flow and inflammatory responses.
+Many substances relevant to important regulatory processes in our body are also activated here.
+A disruption in energy supply, for example, due to oxidative stress, can throw this regulation off balance and lead to malfunctions.
+Thus, genetic predisposition, as well as environmental, behavioral, and social factors, play a significant role in the development of migraine attacks.

-The peculiarities of migraine systems mean that those affected can perceive stimuli very intensely.
-They are also able to differentiate between stimuli in a very active and differentiated manner.
-If stimuli occur repeatedly, migraine patients do not get used to them, but can absorb them in a very differentiated manner; so-called stimulus adaptation and distraction from stimuli hardly takes place.
-The result is that migraine sufferers can, metaphorically speaking, hear the faucet dripping three rooms away.
-You already have answers to questions that no one has asked yet.
-They color thoughts and perceptions much more intensely with emotions.
-They notice changes in the environment very quickly.
-For example, if a picture is hanging crooked on the wall, they notice this immediately and feel the impulse to straighten it.
-This quick and active communication of stimuli can also lead to very significant achievements.
-Many famous people who have achieved great things also suffered from migraines.
-Examples include Marie Curie, who suffered from severe migraine attacks almost daily as a student and later became the only person to receive a Nobel Prize in two scientific fields.
-Richard Wagner set his own migraine to music in the first bar of his opera “Siegfried” and translated the pulsating and pounding headache into sounds and even created a musical monument to his visual migraine aura.
-Vincent van Gogh also brought to the screen how seeing during the visual aura changes perception.
-Other examples include Charles Darwin, Alfred Nobel, Salvador Dali, Claude Debussy, Frederic Chopin and many others.
-It is important that you deal with this special “operating system” in such a way that your own behavior and lifestyle enable you to work as smoothly as possible.
-The most important rule is regularity and synchronicity, so that anything too fast, anything too many, anything too sudden and anything too impulsive can be avoided in everyday life, thereby preventing over-stimulation and exhaustion of nervous energy.
+The unique characteristics of migraine predisposition mean that sufferers can perceive stimuli very intensely.
+They are also able to actively and precisely differentiate between stimuli.
+If stimuli occur repeatedly, migraine patients do not become accustomed to them, but rather can perceive them with great nuance; so-called stimulus adaptation and distraction from stimuli hardly occur.
+As a result, migraine patients, figuratively speaking, can hear the tap dripping three rooms away.
+They already have answers to questions that no one has even asked yet.
+They color their thoughts and perceptions with emotions much more intensely.
+They perceive changes in their environment very quickly; for example, if a picture is hanging crooked on the wall, they notice this immediately and feel the impulse to straighten it.
+This rapid and active processing of stimuli can also lead to very significant achievements.
+Many famous people who have accomplished great things also suffered from migraines.
+Examples include Marie Curie, who suffered from severe migraine attacks almost daily as a student and later became the only person to receive a Nobel Prize in two different scientific fields.
+Richard Wagner, in the opening bar of his opera "Siegfried," musically depicted his own migraine, translating the pulsating and throbbing headache into sound and even creating a musical monument to his visual migraine aura.
+Vincent van Gogh also captured on canvas how seeing during a visual aura alters perception.
+Other examples include Charles Darwin, Alfred Nobel, Salvador Dalí, Claude Debussy, Frédéric Chopin, and many more.
+It is important to manage this particular "operating system" in such a way that one's behavior and lifestyle allow for the smoothest possible functioning.
+The most important rule is regularity and consistency, so that anything too fast, too many, too sudden, or too impulsive in daily life can be avoided, thus preventing sensory overload and the depletion of neural energy.

 Facts about CGRP

-For the first time, it has been possible to develop specific antibodies against messenger substances that cause inflammation in the arteries of the meninges.
-If you give so-called monoclonal antibodies, the effects of these inflammatory substances can be stopped for a few weeks and the likelihood of migraine attacks can be significantly reduced.
-The so-called CGRP, an inflammatory protein, plays a central role.
-Four antibodies are currently being developed and tested in numerous studies.
+For the first time, researchers have succeeded in developing specific antibodies against messenger substances that cause inflammation in the arteries of the meninges.
+Administering so-called monoclonal antibodies can halt the effects of these inflammatory substances for several weeks and significantly reduce the likelihood of migraine attacks.
+The inflammatory protein CGRP plays a central role in this process.
+Currently, four antibodies targeting this protein are being developed and tested in numerous studies.

-The antibodies now available have all proven their effectiveness in very large international studies.
-There are antibodies that work directly against CGRP or block the receptor for CGRP.
-They must be administered approximately 4 weeks apart.
+The antibodies currently available have all demonstrated their efficacy in very large-scale international studies.
+Some antibodies act directly against CGRP, while others block the CGRP receptor.
+They must be administered approximately four weeks apart.

-The antibody (blue) against the CGRP receptor (orange) blocks and protects it from CGRP.
-CGRP can no longer reach it, activate it and trigger inflammation and pain.
+The antibody (blue) blocks the CGRP receptor (orange) and protects it from CGRP.
+CGRP can no longer reach and activate the receptor, thus preventing inflammation and pain.

-In contrast to all other preventative medications available to date, the new immunotherapy has been developed specifically for migraine prevention for the first time.
-A slow dosage increase due to intolerances and side effects is not necessary.
-The onset of effect can be expected quickly within a few days; with conventional preventive medications, this is often only achieved after weeks or even months.
-Side effects of previous migraine preventatives such as weight gain, mood changes, fatigue, reduced drive or drowsiness do not occur.
-In contrast to previous medications, which are often discontinued after a short period of time due to such side effects, the treated patients stick with this therapy principle for the long term due to its tolerability and effectiveness.
+Unlike all other currently available preventative medications, this new immunotherapy is the first to be specifically developed for migraine prevention.
+A slow dose titration due to intolerances and side effects is not necessary.
+The onset of action is rapid, initially within a few days, whereas with conventional preventative medications, this often takes weeks or even months.
+Side effects of previous migraine preventatives, such as weight gain, mood swings, fatigue, reduced energy, or drowsiness, do not occur.
+In contrast to previous medications, which are frequently discontinued after a short time due to such side effects, patients treated with this approach remain on it long-term due to its tolerability and efficacy.

 Fremanezumab reduces migraine frequency in phase 3 study in chronic migraine

 Prophylactic administration of fremanezumab significantly reduces the number of headache days per month in patients suffering from chronic migraine.
-The substance can be given one month apart or three months apart. in a phase 3 study published 1
+The drug can be administered every one or three months.
+Clinical efficacy was confirmed in a phase 3 study published 29

-The study included 1,130 patients suffering from chronic migraines.
-In chronic migraine, headaches occur on more than 15 days per month, with at least 8 days corresponding to the typical picture of migraine attacks.
-The patients were randomly divided into three equal groups.
-The first group received 675 mg of fremanezumab as a single dose at the start of treatment, and a drug-free substance (placebo) was injected at intervals of 4 and 8 weeks.
-The second group received 675 mg of fremanezumab at the beginning, followed by 225 mg of fremanezumab every 4 and 8 weeks.
-The third group was treated with a drug-free placebo at the respective time points.
+The study included 1,130 patients suffering from chronic migraine.
+Chronic migraine is characterized by headaches occurring on more than 15 days per month, with at least 8 of those days corresponding to the typical pattern of migraine attacks.
+The patients were randomly assigned to three equally sized groups.
+The first group received a single dose of 675 mg fremanezumab at the start of treatment, followed by injections of a placebo at 4 and 8 weeks.
+The second group received 675 mg fremanezumab at the start of treatment, followed by injections of 225 mg fremanezumab at 4 and 8 weeks.
+The third group received a placebo at each of the respective time points.

-After 12 weeks, the reduction in headache days per month by at least 50% was examined.
+After 12 weeks, the reduction in headache days per month by at least 50% was assessed.
 The percentage of patients who achieved this reduction of at least 50% in their attack frequency was:

 • 38% in the group that received fremanezumab quarterly